Suchti18/dj_controller/README.md

 ### How to Use

 - Click on a jog wheel
-- Press the play button to start playback
+- Press the play button

-### 🎧 Features

-- Play two different audio tracks
-- Adjust playback tempo

 ---
-## 🛠️ Run locally
+## Run locally

 ### Requirements